Interview Questions that are Illegal

 It is your choice to answer or refuse the question.
 It's important to consider the intent of the question.
 In some cases the person asking could be unaware of the law and had no intent on being deliberately discriminatory.

 When you feel that you have experienced discrimination during your interview process you may file a charge with the EEOC.
-Contact an attorney at Kingsley & Kingsley at 888-500-8469 to discuss your situation.
+Contact a sexual discrimination attorney at Kingsley & Kingsley at 888-500-8469 to discuss your situation.
 We can answer your questions and help you file your case.